thegeeklab/hugo-geekdoc/exampleSite/content/usage/color_schemes.md

 .gdoc-hint.danger { background: #fae1db; border-color: #cf5f46; color: black; }
 {{< /highlight >}}

 And that is how the result will looks like.
-Happy theming!
+Happy customizing!

 [![HC-primary Color Scheme](/media/color_scheme_example.png)](/media/color_scheme_example.png)